dgolovin-dev/article-unity3d-di/docs/index.md

 you add the component to the registry and it becomes available for the dependency injection.
 - The locator.
-It allows to find objects in registry by some features (in this example - class).
+It allows to find objects in registry by some features (in this example - by class).
 - The dependency injector. `context.Inject`
-finds all fields with the attribute `[Inject]`, and inject all the necessary dependencies in the fields.
+finds all fields with the attribute `[Inject]`, and inject the necessary dependencies in these fields.
 It will wait if the target dependency is not available yet.
 When it finishes, it will call a callback with the attribute `[AfterInject]`.

-The *context* may live all alone, but, often, it is better to bind to other parts of your system.
+The *context* may live all alone, but, often, it is better to bind it to other parts of your system.
 In this example, the context is bound to the scene.
 I highly recommend to see the implementation of `Context` and use this approach in your projects.

-This implementation is very small and rough with a purpose to show you the main concepts of DI.
+This implementation is very small and rough with the purpose to show you the main concepts of DI.
 You can look at on the VContainer and ZInject as the other mature implementations of this approach.